hawkinsw/api_intro/docs/README.md

 Now that you know what APIs are and why you want to use them, let's use JavaScript to write a backend program that will access a particular API and display its results.

 No developer works alone -- we all write software that builds upon the tools and code that others have written before us.
-Whether we rely on the operating system, a library from another developer, a function written by "past us", we are all using code from another developer.
+Whether we rely on the operating system, a library from another developer, or a function written by "past us", we are all using code from another developer.

-Traditionally one of the hardest parts about software development has been finding and integrating these existing pieces of functionality into a new project.
+Traditionally one of the hardest parts about software development has been finding and integrating these reusable pieces of functionality into a new project.
 In the past you would have to go out and find some useful source code, add it to your project, determine how to reference that code from your code, and so on.

-Well, besides blowing open the opportunity to write server software to JavaScript developers, Node.js (and the other runtimes, too), revolutionized software engineering by introducing something called a package manager.
+Well, besides blowing open the opportunity to write server software to JavaScript developers, Node.js (and the other runtimes, too), revolutionized software engineering by introducing something called a *package manager*.

 > Note: There have been package managers around in other forms for a long, long time.
 However, the Node Package Manager (NPM) was the first one that really caught the attention of an entire developer community.